Mysterium-sch/stereo_rig_complete/README.md

 - **imagenex831l/sonar_health** - Sonar
 - **imu/data** - IMU

 For the IMU and sonar, the GUI displays "active" or "not active" depending on whether the topics have a publisher.
 Similarly, the depth sensor will display "not active" if there is no publisher and the depth value if there is.
 The image from the image topic displays directly on the screen.
+The gui determines if the orin is connected by pinging the ip address of the other and waiting for a response.
+If there is no response the orin connection is not active, otherwise it is active.

 ## Flir_camera_driver